alisaifee/coredis/docs/source/api_reference.rst

 coredis supports the ``EVAL``, ``EVALSHA``, and ``SCRIPT`` commands.
 However, there are a number of edge cases that make these commands tedious to use in real world scenarios.
-Therefore, coredis exposes a :class:`~coredis.commands.script.Script` class that makes scripting much easier to use.
+Therefore, coredis exposes a :class:`~coredis.commands.Script` class that makes scripting much easier to use.

-To create a Script instance, use the :meth:`~coredis.Redis.register_script` function on a client instance passing the LUA code as the first argument. :meth:`coredis.Redis.register_script` returns a :class:`~coredis.commands.script.Script` instance that you can use throughout your code.
+To create a Script instance, use the :meth:`~coredis.Redis.register_script` function on a client instance passing the LUA code as the first argument. :meth:`coredis.Redis.register_script` returns a :class:`~coredis.commands.Script` instance that you can use throughout your code.

 The following trivial LUA script accepts two parameters: the name of a key and a multiplier value.
 The script fetches the value stored in the key, multiplies